-ICES Stock Assessment Database, 2018 June.
+ICES Stock Assessment Database, August/2019.
 ICES, Copenhagen

-Figure 12 Temporal trends in F/F{MSY} and SSB/MSY B{trigger} for Baltic Sea benthic, demersal, and pelagic stocks.
+Figure 12c Temporal trends in F/FMSY and SSB/MSY Btrigger for Baltic Sea pelagic stocks.
 Only stocks with defined MSY reference points are considered.
-For full stock names, see Table A in Annex 1.
+For full stock names, see Table A1 in the Annex.

-Status of Baltic Sea stocks relative to the joint distribution of exploitation (F/F{MSY}) and stock size (SSB/ MSY B{trigger}) [left panels, by individual stocks] and catches (triangles) / landings (circles) from these stocks in 2018 [right panels].
+Figure 13Status of Baltic Sea stocks relative to the joint distribution of exploitation (F/FMSY) and stock size (SSB/MSY Btrigger) [left panels, by individual stocks] and catches (triangles) / landings (circles) from these stocks in 2019 [right panels].
 The left panels only include stocks for which MSY reference points have been defined (MSY where available).
-Stocks in green are exploited at or below F{MSY} while the stock size is also at or above MSY B{trigger}.
-Stocks in red are either exploited above F{MSY} or the stock size is below MSY B{trigger}, or both.
+Stocks in green are exploited at or below FMSY while the stock size is also at or above MSY Btrigger.
+Stocks in red are either exploited above FMSY or the stock size is below MSY Btrigger, or both.
 Stocks in grey have unknown/undefined status in relation to reference points.
-For full stock names, see Table A in Annex 1.
+For full stock names, see Table A1 in the Annex.